x-atlas-consortia/donor-metadata/README.md

    * works with the **donor** helper class to update the donor metadata in provenance
    * redirects to **index.html**

-### Token page
-The Token page **token.html** is a static page with instructions on how to obtain an authentication cookie for a particular consortium.

 ### 401 page
 The **401.html** page is a custom 401 error that explains potential causes and solutions for authentication errors.

+### 404 page
+The **404.html** page is a custom 404 error.
+The 404 error in this case is "donor not found", not "file not found".

 ### base.html
 All HTML files in the application inherit from **base.html**, which includes: